 My dining room is my heirloom hot spot.
 I have filled this room with beautiful pieces given to me from my and my husband families.
 It makes my heart oh-so-happy to surround ourselves at meal time with treasures from someone else’s past.
 I feel so much love in this room with all these sentimental gifts.

 I originally framed in our vintage hutch with my old DIY artwork.
 It worked for a while, but the small frames and prints seemed to disappear in this room.
 After getting these gorgeous marriage certificates, I had to add them to this room.
-I knew if I framed them, they would be right at home amongst all the other heirloom photos from my family hung in the opposite corner.
+I knew if I framed this Vintage Wall Art, they would be right at home amongst all the other heirloom photos from my family hung in the opposite corner.

 There are two certificates from the same marriage of my great grandparents in the early 1920s – one is from the church which is so colorful and still in great condition.